mtaghavi2005/SQL_AE_Test/README.md

    - Local testing: `pwsh scripts/run-ae-local-deployment.ps1`
    - CI/CD: invoke `scripts/run-ae-model-deployment.ps1` with the required parameters.

+### Per-Migration PowerShell Sidecars

+- `AeMigrationsScaffolder` still generates `*_AE.ps1` sidecars next to every EF migration.
+- Each sidecar now leverages the same model-driven discovery logic as the deployment script, ensuring history files always reflect the latest desired encryption state.
+- During development you can rerun a specific sidecar to restore encryption for that migration or compare the generated targets between commits.

 The deployment script is safe to rerun.
 It encrypts columns that require protection, decrypts columns that became plain, and (when `-Cleanup` is specified) removes unused CEKs and CMKs.

 ## 🛠️ PowerShell Usage